 If you’re interested in how search engines work, and how large amounts of data can help them do what they do more effectively, it’s highly recommended that you read the paper The Unreasonable Effectiveness of Data (pdf), written by Alon Halevy, Peter Norvig, and Fernando Pereira, from Google.
 Even more highly recommended is a presentation from Peter Norvig of the same name from a Distinguished Lecture Series at the University of British Columbia last fall, which sadly has less than a 1,000 views at YouTube presently:

-In the presentation, Norvig uses mostly plain language and great examples to describe a number of areas where more data overcomes problems with algorithms such as:
+In the presentation, Norvig uses mostly plain language and great examples to describe many areas where more data overcomes problems with algorithms such as:

 Word Sense Disambiguation – Large data can help you understand what the meaning of a word might be when a word that may have more than one meaning appears in a document on the Web.